genomicsclass/book/pages/ranktest.md

 ## [1] 1.523124
 ```

-Note that here the `Z` is not large enough to give us a p-value less
+Here the `Z` is not large enough to give us a p-value less
 than 0.05.
 These are part of the calculations performed by the R function
 `wilcox.test`.